-Projects selected for this proposal target complexes of biodiversity significance, as identified by MBS.
+Most of the projects selected for this proposal are located in complexes of biodiversity significance, as identified by MBS.
 Many are also in close proximity to current state land.
 Building and expanding contiguous blocks of natural vegetation protects habitat continuity in a fragmented landscape.
-It also prioritizes areas identified in The Nature Conservancy's recently released Resilient and Connected Network, which maps complexes and corridors of habitat that provide species with the best chance to move and adapt to future conditions.
-By protecting diverse habitat in resilient landscapes, we help species thrive long into the future.